+The first known example of written Latvian dates from 1530 and was a translation of a hymn by Nikolaus Ramm, a German pastor.
 The first publication to be printed in Latvian was a catechism which appeared in 1585.
 The first Latvian dictionary, Lettus, was compiled by Georg Mancelius in 1638.
 The German monks who wrote these texts used a version of the the Fractur alphabet adapted from German which was ill suited to the Latvian language.
-This alphabet was used until the mid 1930s, when it was replaced with a modified version of the Latin alphabet devised by Dr. J. Endzelins and K. Mühlenbach.

 Visi cilvēki piedzimst brīvi un vienlīdzīgi savā pašcieņā un tiesībās.
 Viņi ir apveltīti ar saprātu un sirdsapziņu, un viņiem jāizturas citam pret citu brālības garā.

 All human beings are born free and equal in dignity and rights.
 They are

 endowed with reason and conscience and should act towards one another in a

 (Article 1 of the Universal Declaration of Human Rights)